somedamnauthor/mgai-pokemon/README.md

 Execution:
 ==========
-- Run RL variant using 'python3 <filename>'
+- Run RL variant using 'python3 filename'
 - The RL variants are named 'rl_trained_with_randomBot', 'rl_trained_with_maxDamageBot' and 'rl_trained_with_scriptedBot'